Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

 Let $\mu$ be the next cycle-deal to be applied, and let $R_{\mu}$ and $N_{\mu}$ be respectively the set of resources and the set of agents involved in $\mu$.
 We must prove that the allocation $\pi[\mu]$ can be reached by a sequence of swap-deals.
 When $|R_{\mu}| = 2$, $\mu$ is actually a swap-deal and the claim is trivially true.

 Assume then that $|R_{\mu}|>2$, let us consider the instance $I'$ obtained from $I$ by restricting $\resourceSet$ to $R_\mu$ and $\agentSet$ to $N_\mu$.
-In this restricted instance, the allocation $\pi^*$ where each agent receives her top object is feasible, it indeed is the allocation obtained by applying $\mu$ (by definition of $\mu$ in TTC).
+In this restricted instance, the allocation $\pi^*$ where each agent receives her top resource is feasible.
+Indeed, it is the allocation obtained by applying $\mu$ (by definition of $\mu$ in TTC).
 This allocation is trivially Pareto-optimal as every agent has her top resources and it thus Pareto-dominates every other allocation.
-In is then the only Pareto-optimal allocation in $I'$.
-Remember from Observation \ref{obs:restricted-sp} that $I'$ is single-peaked, then, by virtue of Theorem \ref{theo:PO}, this implies that $\pi^*$ must be reachable by improving swap-deals in $I'$.
-Overall $\pi_{\mu}$ is then reachable by improving swap-deals in $I$.
+It is then the only Pareto-optimal allocation in $I'$.
+Remember from Observation \ref{obs:restricted-sp} that $I'$ is single-peaked.
+Then, by virtue of Theorem \ref{theo:PO}, this implies that $\pi^*$ must be reachable by improving swap-deals in $I'$.
+Overall, $\pi_{\mu}$ is then reachable by improving swap-deals in $I$.

 The same argument can be stated for any step of the algorithm.
 By concatenating the sequences of improving swap-deals for every step of the algorithm, we then obtain a sequence of improving swap-deals leading to $\pi^{TTC}$ from $\pi^0$. \end{proof}